My Account

 • Use these points to write a personal profile targeted to the consulting job that you’re applying for.

-And if you’re just starting out in your consulting career then use this method.
+And if you’re just starting out in your consulting career, then use this method.

 • List the experience and skills you already have and highlight anything that’s relevant to consulting.
-Consider previous work and your education too.
+Consider previous work and your education, too.

-• Then combine this existing experience and skill set with passion for the job, and some knowledge of the employer to prove you’ll make a good fit.
+• Then combine this existing experience and skill set with a passion for the job, and some knowledge of the employer to prove you’ll make a good fit.

 RIGHT